adobe/project-helix.io/doc/general/architecture.md

 3. Processing of Edge-side includes
 4. Efficient caching

-The code for Fastly can be found in the directory `/ptototypes/fastly` of this project.

 #### Request Routing based on Strain Configuration

 At the most basic level, a strain is a combination of content (specified as a git URL) and deployed code (specified as an OpenWhisk action name and namespace).
 As a given site may have multiple strains at the same time, the first job for every request is to identify the correct strain.